hulkoleg/mposuccess/README.md

 Run `php artisan migrate` to update you're database to latest migration.

-Run `php artisan db:seed --class=UserSeeder` to seed database with test data (users and roles).
+Run `php artisan db:seed --class=UserSeeder` and `php artisan db:seed --class=TablesSeeder` to seed database with test data (users, roles, news and etc).
 Then you can log in to the admin panel the following data (email/password):
 ```
 	admin@mposuccess.ru / admin 		- role admin
 	moderator@mposuccess.ru / moderator	- role moderator